MeltingBot/hacktoria_writeup/Valentine Day Tragedy/README.md

 After analysing this Google Street View we can determine :

 - It could be a sawmill plant
-- A lot of palette are stored outside the building
+- A lot of palettes are stored outside the building
 - A small pathway is running at side of the green fence

-The challenge author give an advice on Discord channel about the location : Near Reims in France.
+The challenge author gives an advice on Discord channel about the location : Near Reims in France.

 Let's try with overpass turbo !